georgeberry/role-action-embeddings/README.md

 We use model loading code from [Kipf and Welling](https://github.com/tkipf/gcn).

-Graph classification datastes were downloaded [here](https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets).
+Graph classification datasets were downloaded [here](https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets).

 Node classification datasets can be found [here](https://linqs.soe.ucsc.edu/data), but we use the specific splits provided [here](https://github.com/tkipf/gcn).